Alpha Delta Theta (professional): History

-Though the Minnesota group was sixteen years older, the Marquette chapter was designated as Alpha chapter and the Minnesota group as the Beta chapter.
+Though the Minnesota group was sixteen years older, the Marquette chapter was designated as the Alpha chapter and the Minnesota group as the Beta chapter.
+The fraternity held its first national convention in November 1944.
+By October 1948, it had chartered eight chapters.

 Alpha Delta Theta joined the Professional Panhellenic Association in 1952.
+It became a charter member of the Professional Fraternity Association in 1978.